davegreen/davegreen.github.io/projects.md

 Technical review and feedback, making sure the technical content of the book was correct and that examples and code presented were functional and conformed to best practices.

+#### [Mastering Active Directory](https://www.packtpub.com/networking-and-servers/mastering-active-directory) by Dishan Francis (Packt Publishing).

+A well thought out book covering a large amount of the Active Directory landscape.

 #### [Active Directory with PowerShell](https://www.packtpub.com/networking-and-servers/active-directory-powershell) by Uma Yellapragada (Packt Publishing).

-A nice book and would certainly help anyone just getting started with scripting with either Active Directory or PowerShell.</p>
+A nice book and would certainly help anyone just getting started with scripting with either Active Directory or PowerShell.

 #### [Getting Started with Powershell](https://www.packtpub.com/networking-and-servers/getting-started-powershell) by Michael Shepard (Packt Publishing).